What Does ISO Certified Mean?

 When a company is ISO certified, it means:

-ISO certification applies to management systems, not individual products.
+ISO certification applies to management systems — not individual products.

 For example:

-ISO 9001 → Quality Management System
+ISO 9001 Quality Management System focuses on quality governance and customer satisfaction.

 Who Issues ISO Certification?